momoso7/100-days-of-code/log.md

 **Today's Progress**: Continue the ES6 challenge, learning about destructuring arrays. element search in pandas and logical operators.

 **Thoughts**: The ES6 challenge is quite confusing!
 What should I do?!
 Meanwhile, the data analysis challenge is okay so far.

+### Day 34: 15 December 2020
+**Today's Progress**: Finished the basic ES6 challenges.
+For data analysis, refreshing my memories regarding if/else and boolean operators.
+I also learnt some features of numpy.

+**Thoughts**: Start to understanding the basic objects of Javascript, such as class.
+There is also a weird feature, promise.
 <!-- ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)